Tetr4/DiveLog/README.md

 ## Download Dives
 First off we have to enable download mode by sending the "start communication" command (`0xBB`).
 Afterwards we can end communication by sending the "exit communication" command (`0xFF`).
+This will kill the bluetooth connection.

 We have three options:
 - Send "get compact headers" command (`0x6D`):